victoria-pencheva/book-recommender/README.md

-A book recommendation system I made for Advanced Python Course.
+A book recommendation system I made for the Advanced Python Course I took.